Jawline Definition

-The jawline structure defines the lower face and overall face shape.
+Jawline definition occurs from structure and it defines the lower face and overall face shape.
 Its appearance is influenced by both underlying bone and overlaying muscles, which contribute to jawline contour and definition.
 The structure of the jawline can influence how the face appears from different angles and works together with the chin to create lower face balance.

 Anatomy of the Jawline